bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 That's good enough.
 But Nonetheless, the entropy that you would have to calculate for this is like a joint entropy over the power set of all potential points of origin, and that's an exponentially sized object.
 So like, and it's, yeah, very difficult questions.

-Adam Gibson: Yeah, which is great, right?
+[Adam Gibson]: Yeah, which is great, right?
 It's so difficult.
 That's great.
 Well, I agree.